 ARTISTS AS INFLUENCERS: PATHWAYS IN GLASS

-KRASL ART CENTER - FREE & OPEN TO THE PUBLIC
+KRASL ART CENTER - BY APPOINTMENT - FREE & OPEN TO THE PUBLIC

 In the 1960s, glass blowing moved from the factory floor of industry into the artist’s studio via the Studio Glass movement.
 This evolution shifted perceptions of the medium and birthed generations of artists working and innovating in glass.